Privacy Policy

 9.4 Legal and Regulatory Requirements

-In certain circumstances, we may be required to retain data for longer periods to comply with legal, regulatory, or tax obligations.
+In certain circumstances, we may be required to retain data for longer periods to comply with legal, regulatory, or tax obligations in the United Kingdom, Portugal, Italy, or other relevant jurisdictions.
 Where this applies, we will retain only the minimum data necessary and for no longer than the applicable statutory period.

 10. Data Security